microsoft/ArduinoHidForWindows/README.md

 > References are intended to be used as a starting-point for 3rd-Party HID vendors, and to be consumed as-is by hobbyists.

+> This project is available as a library via the [Arduino Package Manager](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library).
+Search for `Microsoft_HidForWindows`.

 See also the [Waratah project](https://github.com/microsoft/hidtools) for HID Descriptor composition.

 ## Supported Devices